JuliaS92/ProteoBench/docs/available-modules/6-subcellprofile-domlfq-protein-DIA-expl.md

 **It is imperative not to rename the files once downloaded!**

 Download the zipped FASTA file here: <a href="https://datashare.biochem.mpg.de/s/IaZH252kMCs8yY2" download>FileShare</a>.
-The fasta file provided for this module contains human proteins and contaminant proteins ([Frankenfield et al., JPR](https://pubs.acs.org/doi/10.1021/acs.jproteome.2c00145))
+The fasta file provided for this module contains canonical human proteins from the SwissProt database and contaminant proteins
+([Frankenfield et al., JPR](https://pubs.acs.org/doi/10.1021/acs.jproteome.2c00145))

 ## Metric calculation

-For each precursor ion (modified sequence + charge), we calculate the sum of signal per raw file.
-Contaminant sequences flagged with the prefix "Cont_" in the fasta file are removed, as well as the peptide ions that match proteins from several species and the peptide ions that are not quantified in any raw file.
-When applicable, "0" are replaced by NAs and missing values are ignored.
+Contaminant sequences flagged with the prefix "Cont_" in the fasta file are removed.
-Then we log2-transform the values, and calculate the mean signal per condition, with the standard deviation and coefficient of variation (CV).
-For each precursor ion, we calculate the difference between the mean(log2) in A and B, and compare it to its expected value.
-The difference between measured and expected mean(log2) is called "epsilon".
-The total number of unique precursor ions is reported on the vertical axis, and the mean or median absolute epsilon is reported on the horizontal axis.
-Precursors matched to contaminant sequences and/or to multiple species are excluded for error calculation.
-More detailed description of how the data are handled before metrics calculation may be found in the tool-specific paragraphs below.
+Metric calculation is based on the benchmarks described in the paper associated with the raw data ([Schessner et al., 2023](https://www.nature.com/articles/s41467-023-41000-7).
+A more detailed description here will folow.

 ## How to use